Ultimate Guide to Real Marriage Certificate for Immigration

 Checklist of Marriage License Requirements

-Prior to getting the marriage license, you’ll need to have a plan about the place you’ll be getting married because the marriage license needs to be obtained in the same county.
-Depending on the state and county you should also know how long the marriage license is good for before it expires.
-So if the marriage license in your county expires after 90 days you’ll have to line up the dates of your wedding so it’s still valid by that point.
-What happens if it expires before you get married?
-You’ll have to file for it again but do so at least a week before the wedding in case there’s a waiting period.
+Depending on the state and county, you should also know how long the marriage license is valid for before it expires.
+For example, if the marriage license in your county expires after 90 days, you’ll need to plan your wedding so it’s still valid by that point.

 Take the following items with you to get your marriage license at the county clerk’s office: